chriscczhou/reference-web3-security/README.md

 # Web3 security notes
-Personal notes about Web3 on a security point of view
+Personal notes about Web3, Smart Contracts and Blockchains on a security point of view.

 **ToDo**
 - Creare un progetto funzionante in solidity